juztstack/juzt-deploy-basic-version/README.md

 ### Middleware Setup

-The middleware repository is available at [link].
+The middleware repository is available at [here](https://github.com/juztstack/starter-basic-template-middleware-github-oauth).
 Follow its installation guide for deployment.

 ## 🤝 Contributing